crate/cratedb-terraform/azure/README.md

 ## Accessing Azure VMs

-Azure VMs are not directly accessible as they have private IP addresses.
-To connect to them, use a [bastion host](https://docs.microsoft.com/en-us/azure/bastion/quickstart-host-portal).
-Please see `terraform output -json` for the user name and private key which are valid for all VMs.
+Azure VMs are assigned a public IP address for easily connecting to them.
 In the default configuration, SSH access is enabled in the network security group.
 It can be disabled if needed via the `vm.ssh_access` variable.